NIKHCODE/climate-signal-lab/_posts/2026-05-27-article2-breaking-points.md

 ---

 In Article 1, we looked at 145 years of NASA temperature data and saw a clear upward curve.
 The rolling mean told us warming was happening and accelerating.

-But "it's getting worse" is not a precise statement.
-It's an observation.
+So my next step is obviously to look into how these trends were shaped .

 Today I want to be precise.
 I want to answer: **exactly when did the climate trend structurally break?** Not visually — statistically.
 Using a real algorithm on real data.